Champions League score predictions, betting odds, fixtures, how to watch

 [ LIVE: Europa League scores ]

-In the next few days the Europa League and Champions League quarterfinals will take place as the mini tournaments begin.
+In the next few days the Europa League semifinals and Champions League quarterfinals will take place as the mini tournaments take place in Germany and Portugal.

 Man City beat Real Madrid 4-2 on aggregate, while Chelsea lost Bayern 7-1 on aggregate as they crashed out of the Champions League.
-Man United and Wolves are both in the quarterfinals and favored to go far.
+Man United beat Copenhagen in extra time and will face Sevilla in the semifinals and are the lone Premier League club after Wolves were knocked out by Sevilla.

 Lisbon, Portugal will host the Champions League games from the quarterfinal stage onwards, while the Europa League games will be hosted around Germany.